-A: Lodging ranges from 4 star hotels in Vegas, motels in Hollister, to camping in the middle of nowhere ( Camping is ONLY on custom camping tours ).
-Most tours include resort hotels and motels.
+Lodging ranges from hotels in Vegas, motels on old Route 66, to camping in the middle of nowhere ( Camping is ONLY on custom camping tours ).
+Most tours include a mix of hotels and motels.
 About 3 Star is the average.

 lots of character.
-If we are doing a ride for your group, we can go any level when available.
+If we are doing a ride for your group, we can book any level of hotel when available.

 Hotels Before and After Tour – We can arrange your hotel before and after the tour for you in the hotel we stay in.
-We suggest arriving at least a night before the first LA night and start of tour, and stay at least one extra night after the last day.
+We suggest arriving at least a night before the first schedule night of tour, and stay at least one extra night after the last day.
 The hotel in included on the first listed day of tour.
 The last listed date of the tour, does not include a hotel because that is the departure day.

 You will want your rest before and after the tour.
 Don’t let a delayed flight ruin your trip, or expect to be able to catch up on your sleep once the tour starts.

 Q: If I have a motorcycle, can I ride it on one of your tours?

 A: Yes, the cost is around between the cost of the normal rider fee and a passenger fee.
 This is great for Americans who want to meet other (and often international) riders, and for people who want to discover unknown riding locations that take a lot of time to find alone.
-My classic car dealership, www.sakowskimotors.com, can sell you a bike in Los Angeles to ride on tour, then handle shipping home to you anywhere in the world.
+My classic car dealership, www.sakowskimotors.com, can sell you a bike to ride on tour, then handle shipping home to you anywhere in the world.
 When you add of depreciation from mileage, tour prep, wear and tear from tour, new tires, insurance, registration, shipping, making the bike pass compliance for your country, etc, it makes more financial sense to just rent the bike.

 Q: Is airfare included in the tour cost / Hotels before and after tour / transportation?

-A: No. Your tour begins in Los Angeles the day of the tour.
+A: No. Your tour begins in the start city the day of the tour.
 We have found that this is really the best option for you.
-Arrangements can be made for early Los Angeles hotel accommodations, upon request.
+Arrangements can be made for extra hotel accommodations, upon request.
 The hotels we use on the first and last day of tour are usually close to the airport.
-In most situations and tours, there will be a shuttle to and from the airport.
-We have a packet per tour we will give you that will let you know which airports to fly into the LAX airport on tours that start in Los Angeles.
+In most situations and tours, there will be a shuttle to shuttle you to or from the airport.
+We have a packet per tour we will give you that will let you know which airports to fly into for each city.
 We suggest arriving a couple of days early, and leaving a couple of days after the tour so you have time to rest before and after the tour.
 We can book these for you.

 Q: If I make a deposit, when is my final payment due?

 A: If you reserve a tour with a deposit, your final payment will be due = received / cleared to Ride Free’s account at least 90 days prior to your reserved tour date.
 If you would like to change your method of payment, contact us prior to 90 days before your scheduled tour.

 It is best to get your deposit in as soon as possible so we can provide you with the best tour possible, and to reserve your spot as well as your bike and rooms.
 The earlier you book, the farther we can make your money go.

 Q: How Do I Pay for and book the Tour?
 When should I book?

 Q: Can I get a refund on my deposit?

 A: Yes.
 If you cancel a tour reservation prior to 90 days before a reserved tour, you will be refunded the full amount of your payment or deposit, minus a $250 processing fee, and any fees charged to us to return your payment.
 Full refunds will not be given to cancellations requested later than 90 days before a reserved tour due to booked hotels, tour guides, tours turned down because we had tour guides set aside for your tour etc, and motorcycle rentals.
 We must book hotels and bikes far in advance to be able to provide a great tour for you.
 It is a good idea to check in to travel trip insurance.
 That will cover you if you miss the tour last minute for any reason.